wordofwarning/wordofwarning.org/current/2026-haphazard/index.md

 Playful, quirky, engaging, and sometimes plain daft: Haphazard is for kids and their adults, adults and *their* adults — anyone looking for a different day out!

-From whispered constellations to dissolving homes, paper wishes to impossible time machines, and holiday camp clowning to becoming a dog – a haphazard exploration of how we move through the world together.
-Have a look at some of our [artists’ images](/galleries/2026-haphazardpre).
+From whispered constellations to dissolving homes, paper wishes to impossible time machines, and holiday camp clowning to becoming a dog – a haphazard exploration of how we move through the world together.<br>Have a look at some of our [artists’ images](/galleries/2026-haphazardpre).

 A free Live Art takeover of <a href="https://z-arts.org/events/haphazard-2026" target="_blank">Z-arts</a> **on Saturday 11 July from 1pm to 4pm**.
 Turn up at any time, come and go as you please… and expect the unexpected!